Biochemistry and Biophysics

 Modern biophysical and biochemical research involves applying quantitative analysis and instrumentation to complex problems in biology.
-Training biophysicists and biologists to tackle these problems using a quantitative framework is a major component of the graduate program in Cell, Molecular, Developmental Biology, and Biophysics, with roughly 25 faculty members actively engaged in biophysical and biochemical research.
-This research is supported by facilities on the Homewood campus housing state-of-the-art instrumentation for x-ray crystallography, NMR, molecular hydrodynamics, fluorescence spectroscopy, and biocalorimetry.
+Training biochemists and biophysicists to tackle these problems using a quantitative framework is a major component of the graduate program in Cell, Molecular, Developmental Biology, and Biophysics, with roughly 25 faculty members actively engaged in these research areas.
+This research is supported by facilities on the Homewood campus, housing state-of-the-art instrumentation for cryo-electron microscopy, x-ray crystallography, NMR, molecular hydrodynamics, fluorescence spectroscopy, and biocalorimetry.

 Research in biophysics in CMDB includes studies of protein and nucleic acid structure; analysis of macromolecular interactions including protein-ligand, protein-protein, and protein-nucleic acid interactions; studies of RNA and protein folding; and structure-based drug design.